Daily Pulse - 2026-03-09

 1.5 Transport/shipping disruption: near-term inflation impulse risk

-• CALL: BULLISH (Inflation impulse / freight surcharges)
+• CALL BULLISH (Inflation impulse / freight surcharges)

 • Why it matters: The largest container line diverting Gulf voyages + surcharges is an immediate “cost push” channel; diesel spikes compound it domestically.

-• Triggers: More carriers suspend/price Gulf routes; additional surcharges broaden beyond one line; U.S. diesel remains elevated week-over-week (verification only).
+• Triggers More carriers suspend/price Gulf routes; additional surcharges broaden beyond one line; U.S. diesel remains elevated week-over-week (verification only).

-• Invalidation: Rapid normalization of Gulf routes and fuel costs reversing lower for multiple weeks.
+• Invalidation Rapid normalization of Gulf routes and fuel costs reversing lower for multiple weeks.

 • Sources used: FreightWaves (carrier terminates Gulf voyages + $800 charge; diesel spike), The Macro Report (energy shocks transmit to inflation/recession risk), ZeroHedge (Hormuz disruption risk).